pratikvora99/col761-data-mining/README.md

 # COL761 Data Mining

-As part of the course COL761-Data Mining taken at IIT Delhi, I got the chance to work on these projects.
-The projects range from traditional data science problems like pattern mining to modern problems concerning GNNs. <br>
+As part of the course COL761-Data Mining taken at IIT Delhi, I got the chance to work on these assignments.
+The assignments range from traditional data science problems like pattern mining to modern problems concerning GNNs. <br>

-The projects are:
+The assignments were:
 <ul>
   <li>Frequent Pattern Mining</li>
   <li>Subgraph Isomorphism</li>